Automate Logistics Tracking with Custom Voice AI

 These off-the-shelf tools fail because logistics tracking is not a generic customer service problem.
 It requires a system that understands industry-specific terms, validates inputs against a live database (your TMS), and handles the variety of accents and background noise from drivers on the road.
 A generic tool cannot provide this context-aware logic.

-We start by provisioning a dedicated phone number using Twilio's Programmable Voice API.
-When a driver calls, the call is routed to a FastAPI service we deploy on AWS Lambda.
-This serverless architecture means you only pay for the seconds the system is actively processing a call.
+Syntora would start by provisioning a dedicated phone number using Twilio's Programmable Voice API.
+When a driver calls, the call would be routed to a FastAPI service deployed on AWS Lambda.
+This serverless architecture is chosen for its scalability and cost efficiency, meaning you only pay for the seconds the system is actively processing a call.

-Once the data is extracted, the FastAPI service validates it against your Transportation Management System.
-We write a direct integration to your TMS database, whether it's McLeod, TMW, or a custom system running on PostgreSQL.
-A successful update writes to the database in under 2 seconds.
-The entire process from the driver hanging up to the load status being updated in the TMS is less than 5 seconds.
+Once data is extracted, the FastAPI service would validate it against your Transportation Management System.
+Syntora would develop a direct integration to your TMS database, whether it's McLeod, TMW, or a custom system running on PostgreSQL, to ensure data consistency.
+The system would be engineered to minimize the time between call completion and TMS update.

 Live in 15 Business Days